QuadDepo/qmk_firmware/keyboards/equinox/readme.md

 ```

 #### Environment script `setevn.sh`
 The `setenv.sh` script creates the environment variables needed by the Equinox build.
 The script is located in the equinox keyboard directory.
-Edit this file and update the variables to the appropriate paths on the local machine.
+Edit this file and update the following variables to the appropriate paths on the local machine.

  Variable|Usage
 --------------|-------------------------------------------
 `GCC_ARM`|path to the ARM embedded toolchain
 `NRFSDK15_ROOT`|path to Nordic nRF5 SDK version 15.0.0
 `NRF_TOOLS`|path to Nordic command line tools
-`SEGGER`|path to SEGGER command line tools

 ### Clone Equinox branch of QMK repository
 Clone the equinox branch of QMK source repository to the local machine